 Whiskey is one of the most popular spirits, and varieties of this amber-colored liquor can be found in bars and taverns around the world.
 Each region has its own favorite, from sweet Southern bourbons to peaty, smoky Scotches and complex Irish whiskeys.
-Whiskey doesn’t start out with the dark color and rich flavor components, however.
-The process of maturation is key to producing flavorful spirits that warm the belly and soothe the soul.
+Whiskey doesn’t start out with the dark color and rich flavor components, however, the process of maturation is key to producing flavorful spirits that warm the belly and soothe the soul.
 In this article, we will discuss the basics of whiskey maturation, including regional preferences.

 Starting the Maturation Process

-Many elements influence the final flavor of matured whiskey, including the type of wood used, the time spent maturing in the cask, the environmental conditions (air, temperature, and humidity) where the whiskey is stored to age, the age of the cask, and even what was stored in the cask prior to the addition of the new make spirit.
-These elements combine over time to produce a wide range of flavor components, including woody, dusty, or smoky notes as well as hints of caramel, fruit, or vanilla.
+Many elements influence the final flavor of matured whiskey, including the type of wood used, the time spent maturing in the cask, the environmental conditions (air, temperature, and humidity) where the whiskey is stored to age, the age of the cask, and even possibly what was stored in the cask prior to the addition of the new make spirit.
+These elements combine over time to produce a wide range of flavor components, including woody, dusty, or smoky notes as well as hints of caramel, fruit, and vanilla.

 The Cask: Key to Whiskey Maturation